 She knows exactly where everyone is at in their real estate journey and ensures she not only listens but hears every wish on their wishlist.

-“You must treat people properly and make sure they’re updated with what’s happening,” Abi says.
+“You must treat people properly and make sure they’re updated with what’s happening on a day-to-day basis,” Abi says.

 “Communication is absolutely key in this industry.”